rposborne/wpcap/README.md

 Deploy your latest code to the server

     cap deploy

-Push Local Database and Assets to remote server
+Push Local Database and Assets to remote server (will update aboslute URLS in wordpress post content)

     cap db:push

-Pull Remote Database and Assets to local enviroment
+Pull Remote Database and Assets to local enviroment (will update aboslute URLS in wordpress post content)

     cap db:pull

 List Backups and Resotre

     cap backups

 ## Todo

   * Covert a predone wordpress install into a wpcap style directory
-  * Do not require MAMP
   * Allow users to customize templates by placing them in their config directory (think devise generators for views)
   * Automate mysql_secure_installation
   * Offsite (s3) Backups
   * Backup Asset Directory
   * Add Sendmail Receipe and Config (Maybe?)

 ## Contributing